tymyrddin/scripts-network/README.md

 ## Requirements

 * A small pentesting lab with kali and a windows 10 (virtual) machines.
 Host was an Ubuntu 20.04.
 * Python 2.7 and Python 3.
-Most scripts support both Python 2.7 and Python 3.
-Only a few only in Python 3.
+Most scripts support Python 3, only a few support Python 2.7 (and Python 3).
 We chose to use `pyenv`.

-For DIY details see the Getting Started section below.

-## Getting started
+See below.

 ### Testlab